ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 =================================

 ``DT_ATMOS``: (Default: "")
    Time step for the outermost atmospheric model loop in seconds.
 This corresponds to the frequency at which the physics routines and the top level dynamics routine are called.
 (Note that one call to the top-level dynamics routine results in multiple calls to the horizontal dynamics, tracer transport, and vertical dynamics routines; see the `FV3 dycore scientific documentation <https://repository.library.noaa.gov/view/noaa/30725>`__ for details.)
 Must be set.
 Takes an integer value.
-In the SRW App, a default value for ``DT_ATMOS`` appears in the ``set_predef_grid_params.sh`` script, but a different value can be set in ``config.sh``.
+In the SRW App, a default value for ``DT_ATMOS`` appears in the ``set_predef_grid_params.py`` script, but a different value can be set in ``config.yaml``.

 ``RESTART_INTERVAL``: (Default: "0")
    Frequency of the output restart files in hours.
 Using the default interval ("0"), restart files are produced at the end of a forecast run.
 When ``RESTART_INTERVAL="1"``, restart files are produced every hour with the prefix "YYYYMMDD.HHmmSS." in the ``RESTART`` directory.